-Note: All tardies will be unexcused unless the tardy is accompanied by a doctor's excuse.
-If a student reports tardy to school with a parental excuse, that student will be allowed to make up missed work.
+Note: All tardy(s) will be unexcused unless the tardy is accompanied by a doctor's excuse.
+If a student is tardy to school with a parental excuse, that student will be allowed to make up missed work.
 However, the tardy will still count toward the student's total.